Dramoun/minePyGame/README.md

 # minePyGame
-Minesweeper game made in python with custom images
+Minesweeper game re-made in python with custom images